 Hosting an LSBE Intern

 Employers and assigned site supervisors (employers supervising interns) play an integral role in the student’s learning and internship experience.
 If a student is registered for academic credit during an internship, the student is completing course assignments that pair with your internship experience.
-In order to have a meaningful experience for our student, we ask that you make an honest effort in fulfilling our expectations.
+In order to have a meaningful experience for our students, we ask that you make an honest effort in fulfilling our expectations.

 Regular communication will take place between the site supervisor and the Internship Director during the internship period.
 To help you become more acclimated to the program, below are some items that require your assistance.